microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         ..  note:: |future|

     ProtectInClient
-        A Boolean value that indicates that Office Online should take measures to prevent copying and printing of the file.
+        A **Boolean** value that indicates that Office Online should take measures to prevent copying and printing of the file.
 This is intended to help enforce :abbr:`IRM (Information Rights Management)` in Office Online.

     SHA256
         A 256 bit SHA-2-encoded [`FIPS 180-2 <http://csrc.nist.gov/publications/fips/fips180-2/fips180-2.pdf>`_] hash
-        of the file contents.
+        of the file contents, as a **string**.
 Used for caching purposes in Office Online.
 See :ref:`View performance` for more details.

     TimeZone
         A **string** that is used to pass time zone information to Office Online in a format chosen by the host.

+    UniqueContentId
+        In special cases, a host may choose to not provide a :term:`SHA256`, but still have some mechanism for identifing that two different files contain the same content in the same manner as the :term:`SHA256` is used.

+        This **string** value can be provided rather than a :term:`SHA256` value, if the host can guarantee that two different files with the same content will have the same UniqueContentId value.
+See :ref:`View performance` for more details.